LiamD88/cooking-for-you/README.md

 The home page has a navbar with the home logo to the left and options to register,login or recipes.
 I have a carousel at the top of the page with colourful images of people and food for a nice visual appearance.
 Under this there are four bootstrap cards which have 4 main categories, meat, poulty, pasta and vegetarian.
 This simplifies the experience for the home user and allows them to click and go to the recipes of each category.
 Below is some text just explaining what we do followed by some social media links.

-The recipes page again keeping to a minimal you will have the same 4 categories from the home page displayed at the top that you can click into for a recipes.
+The recipes page again keeping to a minimal you will have the same 4 categories from the home page displayed at the top that you can click into for a recipe.
 Below this is a logo of a chef with food and the form to add your own recipes, the user will only be able to add a recipe to the same categories we have at the moment and will be unable to add a recipe unless logged in.
 Navbar and social links remain the same.

 The login page, keeping up the same theme from the last page also has the chef logo at the top of the page and a form to log in with your details, navbar and social links kept the same.
 This is very easy for any user to login.